soxueren/atsd/api/network/README.md

 ### Line Syntax

-* Command must start with command name such as `series` followed by space-separated fields each identified with a prefix followed by colon symbol and optional field value.
+* Command must start with command name such as `series` followed by space-separated fields each identified with a prefix followed by (:) colon symbol and field name=value.

 ```css
 command-name field-prefix:field-name[=field-value]
 ```

-### Fields

 * The order of fields is not important.
+* Field names are case-insensitive.
+* Field names must not contain space, quote, and double-quote characters. <br>hen inserted via CSV upload or HTTP API, these characters are converted to underscore. <br>Multiple underscores are replaced with one underscore character.
-* Tag and key names are case-insensitive.
-Text values are case-sensitive and will be stored as submitted.
+* Field values are case-sensitive and are stored as submitted.
-* Fields such as tag or key start with prefix, colon symbol followed by key=value.
+* Field values are trimmed of starting and trailing CR,LF symbols.
-* If field name or value contains white space it needs to be enclosed in double-quotes, for example: `v:os="Ubuntu 14.04"`.
+* If field value contains space it needs to be enclosed in double-quotes, for example: `v:os="Ubuntu 14.04"`.
-* Double-quote appearing inside a value must be escaped with backslash, for example: `t:descr="Version is \"Ubuntu 14.04\""`
+* Double-quote inside a field value must be escaped with backslash, for example: `t:descr="Version is \"Ubuntu 14.04\""`.
-* Entity, metric and tag names as well as property type and key names must not contain space, quote, and double-quote characters. <br>hen inserted via CSV upload or HTTP API, these characters are converted to underscore. <br>Multiple underscores are replaced with one underscore character.

-### Command Length
+### Command Length Limits

-The server enforces the following maximum length constraints to command lines.
+The server enforces the following maximum lengths for command lines.
-The client is advised to split a command that is too long into multiple commands.
+The client must split a command that is too long into multiple commands.

 | **Command** | **Maximum Length, bytes** |
 |---|---|---|